sreeramss/Rough/api docs.md

 ## Overview

-This document provides detailed information on the API endpoints for a movie and TV show information service.
-It covers user management, movie and TV show information retrieval, watchlist management, and trending content.
+This document provides detailed information on the API endpoints for a movie, TV show , Adding Bookmark , Deleting Bookmark By ID , Deleting bookmark by Movie ID

 ## User Management